chrystalchern/xara-docs/source/user/guides/install.rst

 - Windows

 On older Macs with Intel processors, it is best to install from source.
-Please refer to the :ref:`compile <user/guides/compile>` guide for detailed instructions.
+Please refer to the :ref:`compile <user-guides-compile>` guide for detailed instructions.